Frequently Asked Questions

 - ChatGPT — deploy the Agent from the mAIndala website to get the bundle, then create a Custom GPT using the system prompt from the first Skill node.
 For API users, the

-openai-toolformat gives you a ready-to-use tool schema. - Gemini — copy the Agent's node prompts into a Gem (Gemini's custom AI) or paste them as context at the start of your conversation.
+openai-toolformat gives you a ready-to-use tool schema. - Gemini — copy the Agent's node prompts into a Gem or paste them as context.
 Vertex AI users can integrate via the

 geminiformat bundle. - Grok — paste the Agent's prompts into a custom instruction or system message.
 The